-3. The acquisition of instructional materials, equipment and supplies, and the administration of any and all extra-curricular and co-curricular activities and programs approved by the Board and NHA.
+3. The acquisition of instructional materials, equipment and supplies, and the administration of any and all extra-curricular and co-curricular activities and programs approved by the Board.

-4. Employment of personnel working at the School and management of all personnel functions, as set forth herein.
+4. Employment of personnel assigned to work at the School and management of all personnel functions, as set forth herein.